The Top 7 Risk Factors for Prediabetes and Type 2 Diabetes

-The best way to prevent diabetes is to understand the risk factors that are within your control, which includes maintaining a healthy weight while eating a healthy diet and exercising regularly.
+The best way to prevent diabetes is to understand the risk factors for diabetes that are within your control, which includes maintaining a healthy weight while eating a healthy diet and exercising regularly.
 Not smoking and getting regular check-ups at the doctor are vital, as well.

 Is diabetes genetic or hereditary?